Clarkson-Applied-Data-Science/IA626_RakeshKantharaju/Final-Project-Weather API/README.md

 ## Project Description:

-Build an API which gets you daily and hourly weather data for year 2022.
+Using the available weather data, build an API which allows user to fetch weather information at different levels for the year 2022.

 ## General Approach: